 Your child will have a thin plastic tube, or catheter, placed in a large vein.
 A special machine is connected to the catheter and blood is pulled out through the catheter, cleaned by the machine and put back into the body.
 A specially trained nurse and doctor will begin your child’s treatment.
-The duration of CRRT can vary depending on the child’s condition.
+The duration of CRRT and CARPEDIEM can vary depending on the child’s condition.
 Your child will remain in the intensive care for the duration of the treatment.
 The tubing in the machine will usually need to be changed every three days.
-CRRT can be stopped once your child’s doctor decides his/her kidneys are working well enough on their own.
+CRRT can be stopped once your child’s doctor decides his / her kidneys are working well enough on their own.

 Your child may or may not be awake during this treatment.
 It is not painful, but your child will need to rest quietly.
 The nurse will watch your child closely during this treatment.
 Sometimes, children will need a blood transfusion as part of the treatment.
 The tubing in the machine will usually need to be changed every three days.
 The amount of kidney function restored with this treatment may vary and your child’s doctors will watch this closely.